 EHRs Increasingly Targets of Government & Whistleblowers: High Profile Settlement and Unsealed Tennessee Case Illustrate Risks

-Scrutiny of electronic health records (EHR) systems and how healthcare providers use them is nothing new.
+Scrutiny of electronic health records (EHR) systems and how healthcare providers use them is nothing new in government investigations.
 It is also not surprising given that the government has invested more than $35 billion in meaningful use (MU) incentive payments over the last decade.
-Enforcement efforts, by their very nature, follow the money.
+Medicare fraud enforcement efforts, by their very nature, follow the money.

 What is new is that EHR-related fraud is now a priority.
 In late February 2020, Jody Hunt, Assistant Attorney General for the Department of Justice’s (DOJ) Civil Division, told the Federal Bar Association that new fraud enforcement opportunities have arisen in the context of EHR systems.
 It is important to understand why EHR developers and users are now enforcement priorities after the government aggressively encouraged adoption of EHR systems.